Race Recap: You Yangs 30

 Now it was time to climb the “Saddle”.
 Which surprising, the number of times I have been to the You Yangs, I have never done before.

-This track was still open to the public, so not only did I have to navigate other runners coming down the saddle, but I also concentrate on the members of the public and their dogs.
+This track was still open to the public, so not only did I have to navigate other runners coming down the saddle, but I also concentrated on the members of the public and their dogs.
 Some were courteous, others not so much.

 With wide steps and switchback after switchback, it was hard to fall into a rhythm.

 Reaching the top I had a sense of accomplishment.
-I had to take some photo’s & selfie’s of course, before heading back down.
+I had to take some photos & selfies of course, before heading back down.
 At least I only had to do it once, sparing a thought for the 50km/100km/100mi who had to do it a few times.

 On the way down I consumed a Huck Tropical Fruits gel.
 Wow, this flavour is the best.
-I totally loved it.
+I loved it.
 Made a mental note to get more of that flavour for future runs.

 One thing is for sure, I noticed runners ahead of me slowing down.
 ‘Wonderland Man’, ‘Blue Shorts’, and ‘2bays pink top’, were my pick to pass.